727800350/note/cs/cxx_topic/effective_stl.md

 In the presence of inheritance, of course, copying leads to slicing.
 That is, if you create a container of base class objects and you try to insert derived class objects into it, the derivedness of objects will be removed as the objects are copied(via the base class copy contructor) into the container.

 子类是可以作为base class 的copy constructor 的参数的. 所以这种情况下就需要用到pointer 或者 smart pointers.

+# call empty instread of checking size() against zero
 empty is a contant-time operation for all standard containers, but for some list implementations, size takes linear time.
-So we should call empty instead of checking size() against zero.

 # range operations
 prefer range member functions to their single-element counterparts.